banjo/tv-search-astra/README.md

 - Search input with debounce effect of 500ms for a smoother experience.
 - Keyboard navigation once the result has been presented.
-- Entry animation the result
+- Entry animation for the result
 - Request caching, which will save and re-use repeated requests.
 - Error toast with animations (search for "error" to trigger an example).
 - Warning toast with animation for slow internet connection.